 My research interests more broadly fall into two fields, for the most part.
 The first is that of Okinawan Studies in general, including everything from Ryukyu’s “Golden Age” of international maritime trade, to its annexation and colonization in the late 19th-early 20th century, to post-war & contemporary identity politics, and a variety of other related topics.
 The second is the history, especially cultural history, of early modern Japan (1600-1868), including chiefly kabuki theatre; popular publishing and ukiyo-e woodblock prints; travel culture; painting & other fine arts; music & other forms of performing arts; trade networks and merchant activities; local histories; and issues of tradition and heritage today.

-I have also begun to develop a teaching field in Hawaiian and Pacific Island History, and am eager to learn more and become more engaged in that field as well.
+I am also developed a teaching field in Hawaiian and Pacific Island History, and am eager to learn more and become more engaged in that field as well.

 Dissertation Title:Performing “Lūchū”: Identity Performance and Travel in Early Modern East Asia